f5devcentral/bigip-automation/level-3/README.md

 git clone https://gitlab.com/<account>/<repo-name>
 ```

-Clone this repository, so that we can copy the required files to your **new** repo on GitLab.
+Use this repository to copy the module files to your **new** repo on GitLab.
 ```
 git clone https://github.com/f5devcentral/bigip-automation
-cp -R bigip-automation/level-1/modules/*  <repo-name>/ cp bigip-automation/level-1/providers.tf <repo-name>/
+cp -R bigip-automation/level-1/* <repo-name>
+cp bigip-automation/level-3/.gitignore <repo-name>
 ```

+Edit a file called `providers.tf`.
+Please change the values of `address`, `username` and `password` according to your environment.

 Commit and push the changes back to GitLab.
 ```
 cd <repo-name>
 git add .